 2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
-Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the touching occurred through or under clothing; or pushing or fighting based on protected characteristics.

 First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
 Subsequent Offense: 1-180 days out-of-school suspension or expulsion.